dirkleas/miditoyz/help.md

-  catalog  Change to a new catalog file for streaming. devices  List currently connected midi output devices attached via USB,... dump     Dump a MIDI song file in raw text format. init     Generate a new music collection from a source directory into a... query    Query a playlist from your catalog for later streaming. raw      Dump a MIDI song file in alternative raw text format with...
+  catalog  Change to a new catalog file for streaming. devices  List currently connected midi output devices attached via USB,... dump     Dump a MIDI song file in raw text format. fields   Show the fields in your catalog that you can use when querying... init     Generate a new music collection from a source directory into a... query    Query a playlist from your catalog for later streaming. raw      Dump a MIDI song file in alternative raw text format with...